cryptoadvance/specter-desktop/docs/multisig-guide.md

 ### 3. Register the multisig setup with each *signing device*  (e.g. *hardware wallet*)

-*Signing devices* (see [here](multisig-security-tradeoffs.md) for a comparison) can import a multisig-wallet file (different ways to do this for every vendor, [Notify Coldcard](https://bitcoiner.guide/multisig/wallet/#notify-coldcard), [Notify Cobo/Keystone](https://bitcoiner.guide/multisig/wallet/#notify-cobo), [Register Bitbox02](https://shiftcrypto.ch/blog/specter-multisig-guide/#register-the-multisig-wallet-on-the-bitbox02)).
+*Signing devices* (see [here](multisig-security-tradeoffs.md) for a comparison) can import (via USB, QR-Code, or SD-Card) the multisig-wallet file from Specter Desktop (Wallet --> Settings --> Export --> Export to wallet software).

 - Then the *signing device* knows it's parts of a multisig setup and can protect against various attacks.
 - Then *signing device* can display receive addresses of the multisig setup.

+For different vendors the registering works slightly different: [Notify Coldcard](https://bitcoiner.guide/multisig/wallet/#notify-coldcard), [Notify Cobo/Keystone](https://bitcoiner.guide/multisig/wallet/#notify-cobo), [Register Bitbox02](https://shiftcrypto.ch/blog/specter-multisig-guide/#register-the-multisig-wallet-on-the-bitbox02)